EXPLORE THE

 The Pacific Northwest Beaver Hub is an online platform designed to support NGOs, Tribes, and local, state, and federal agencies in advancing beaver-based restoration and coexistence efforts across the region.

-We aspire to become a dynamic and accessible resource for practitioners, serving not only to support policy tracking and the planning and prioritization of beaver restoration projects but also as a platform to foster collaboration and community among those working on beaver conservation in the Pacific Northwest.
+PNW Beaver Hub aspires to become a dynamic and accessible resource for practitioners, to support policy tracking, planning, and prioritization of local and watershed scale beaver restoration projects, and as a platform to foster collaboration and community among those working on beaver conservation in the Pacific Northwest.

 Beaver Policy Tracker